apache/incubator-hivemall/docs/gitbook/eval/binary_classification_measures.md

 ### Binary average

-If `binary` is passed to `average`, TP only includes true positive in above equations.
+If `binary` is passed to `average`, `True Negative` samples are ignored to get F1-score.

-The Following query shows the example to obtain F1-score.
+The following query shows the example to obtain F1-score with binary average.
 ```sql
 WITH data as (
   select 1 as truth, 0 as predicted